Bangladesh Collaborators (Special Tribunals) Order, 1972: Politicization

-Prominent political leaders and intellectuals like Maolana Bhashani, Abdur Rashid Tarkabagish, Abul Mansur Ahmed, Justice S M Morshed, Alim AL Razy, Enayetullah Khan, Ataur Rahman Khan and many others started criticizing the law because of the abusive measures.
+Prominent political leaders and intellectuals including Maolana Bhashani, Abdur Rashid Tarkabagish, Abul Mansur Ahmed, Justice S M Morshed, Enayetullah Khan, Ataur Rahman Khan, and many others criticized the law because of the abusive measures.

 Sheikh Mujibur Rahman himself started facing problems while the process to try the collaborators begun.
 The Awami League leaders and activist getting order from Mujib to submit genocide data started to misusing the power.
 They started to use the power against their personal foes.
 On the other hand, many political parties and its members were convicted of collaboration with Pakistanis.
-So many of them started criticising the steps taken by the government because of political benefit.

 Legal problems

-The Collaborators Act faced major legal problems as it was created in a very short time.
+The Collaborators Order faced major legal problems as it was created in a very short time.
 Barrister Moinul Hossain, an Awami League backed Member of Parliament criticized the law in an article published in The Daily Ittefaq on 19 November 1972.